slipstream/SlipStreamUI/feedback-ui-cal.md

 that only one can be open at a time.
 If two things should be opened at the same time, then we might want to move them in the same section and separate them by inner tabs.

+> Cal: Moving it to tabs doesn't solve the issue.
+I'd like to have all of the sections visible at the same time.
+(E.g. wanting to print the page of the configuration.)
+If this can't be done, it's not critical, but I suspect I won't be the only one to ask for this.

   * Internal tabs are not visually distinct from the accordian headers.
 It would help if they were a different color.
 Maybe a